sergiogordon/unitymdm-prod/docs/github-actions-setup.md

 1. Click on the failed workflow run in the **Actions** tab
 2. Expand each step to see detailed logs
 3. Look for error messages in:
-   - "Build debug APK" step (for Gradle build errors)
+   - "Build Debug APK" / "Build Release APK" (for Gradle build errors)
-   - "Get APK metadata" step (for version extraction errors)
+   - "Verify APK signatures" (for signing errors)
-   - "Register build with NexMDM backend" step (for API errors)
+   - "Register build with NexMDM backend" (for API errors)

 ### Verify Secrets